kcp-dev/kcp/README.md

 The `kubectl kcp workspace` CLI can be used to work with workspaces.
 You can use `ws` as a shorthand for `workspace`.

-There are four kinds of workspaces, as follows.
+There are four kinds of workspace built into kcp, as follows.
+Any service built on top of kcp can use a different hierarchy.

 - **The root workspace**.
 There can be only one.
 It can only have children of type Organization.
 - **Organization**.
 Two types of children are allowed, Team and Universal.
 - **Team**.
 One type of child is allowed, Universal.
 - **Universal**.
 No children are allowed.

-Following is a typescript showing some workspace traversal and creation.
+Following is a shell session showing some workspace traversal and creation.

 ```console
 $ kubectl kcp ws